-Rob Kirby, Project Manager at McAllister, said “For the last year McAllister Group have been using Morson to provide safety critical resource and rescue teams in support of rehabilitation works on Thames Water’s critical infrastructure.
+Rob Kirby, Project Manager at McAllister, said “For the last year McAllister Group have been using Morson to provide safety-critical resource and rescue teams in support of rehabilitation works on Thames Water’s critical infrastructure.
 This has involved working around the clock, conducting confined space entries into various live sewers.
-We have found them to be a very pro-active company providing a prompt service supplying labour that has worked in safety critical roles alongside our own direct labour.
-The administrative support provide by Morson has been responsive and efficient in responding to the changing needs of our business.”
+We have found them to be a very pro-active company providing a prompt service supplying labour that has worked in safety-critical roles alongside our own direct labour.
+The administrative support provided by Morson has been responsive and efficient in responding to the changing needs of our business.”

 “The operatives provided have conducted themselves with the highest level of professionalism in the performance of their duties, particularly under some very challenging circumstances.”